jamiulalam18/event-verse/task_description.md

 8. Also, implement at least `one extra login` which could be (facebook, github, google, etc).:white_check_mark:

-9. After reloading the page of a private route, the user should not be redirected to the login page.:x:
+9. After reloading the page of a private route, the user should not be redirected to the login page.:white_check_mark:

 10. Once logged in, the user name, profile picture and the logout button should appear on the header.
-If the user clicks on the logout button, make sure to log him/her out.:x:
+If the user clicks on the logout button, make sure to log him/her out.:white_check_mark:

 11. Add two more routes.
 Relevant to your website.
 These two routes will be private.
-You can put anything relevant to your site on these two routes.:x:
+You can put anything relevant to your site on these two routes.:white_check_mark:

-12. Add a 404 page (not found page):x:
+12. Add a 404 page (not found page):white_check_mark:

 ### :gift: Bonus Requirements: